ga-wdi-boston/js-modules-study/study.md

 })(someValue, someFunction);

 // How would you use myModule?
+// To transform the argument that is passed in in some way.
 ```

 From outside, we can't access the variable `value` inside the module.
 This is